patchamama/prototype-fast-dev-react-frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-_If there is errors with modules, maybe reinstall all the modules: `rm -rf node_modules/ && npm i`_
+_If there is errors with modules, maybe reinstall all the modules for scratch: `rm -rf node_modules/ && npm i`_

 ### Install extra libraries